 2 Mild, Rainy winter with onshore Westerlies:

 Most of the precipitation (around 65-70%) received by the Mediterranean lands is received in the winters when the westerlies shift towards the equator.
-The average temperature in winters is approximately 10* to 12* C. The prevailing winds onshore in the northern hemisphere are westerlies which bring cyclonic rain from the Atlantic to the countries bordering the Mediterranean Sea.
+The average temperature in winters is approximately 10 to 12 Degree C. The prevailing winds onshore in the northern hemisphere are westerlies which bring cyclonic rain from the Atlantic to the countries bordering the Mediterranean Sea.

 Due to this, the Portuguese coast is much wetter than in eastern Spain.
 The highlands of the windward slopes facing the westerlies receive much heavier precipitation.
 The rainiest parts of Europe are the steep hills of the eastern Adriatic.